ECHO Technology Guide

 These are the best practices to follow for getting the most out of your ECHO sessions.

-We will provide a link for the virtual space (Cisco Meetings) in which we will meet.
+We will provide a link for the Zoom virtual space in which we will meet.
 The “space” will not change, but for convenience, we will send the link each week with the meeting reminder.

-To access the meeting space, simply click on it to open.
+To access the meeting space, simply click on the link to open.

 From there, you will be prompted to download the app to your computer or smartphone.
 Downloading the app provides the best results.